rust-lang/reference/src/types.md

 impl Foo {}
 impl Foo + 'static {}

-// ...so are these as &'a T requires T: 'a
+// ...so are these, because &'a T requires T: 'a
 &'a Foo
 &'a (Foo + 'a)

-// ...std::cell::Ref<'a, T> also requires T: 'a, so these are also the same std::cell::Ref<'a, Foo>
+// std::cell::Ref<'a, T> also requires T: 'a, so these are the same std::cell::Ref<'a, Foo>
 std::cell::Ref<'a, Foo + 'a>